What is the Ethereum Beacon Chain?

 What are the features of the Beacon Chain?

-First, the Beacon Chain introduces the proof of stake consensus mechanism for computers in the blockchain network to validate transactions.
+First, the Beacon Chain introduces the Proof-of-Stake (PoS) consensus mechanism for computers in the blockchain network to validate transactions.

 Introducing shard chains

 While the Ethereum roadmap once planned for 64 "shard chains" to run in parallel, scaling the network's throughput.

 Since then, the community has shifted its focus to scaling via a layer-2 centric roadmap.